-Collage Color Theory (Semester I and II) .50 credit per semester
+Collage Color Theory (Semester) .50 credit

 This course introduces students to classical and contemporary mixed media techniques and concepts, with emphasis on the understanding of its formal language and the fundamentals of artistic expression.
 Color theory, linear perspective, pictorial composition, figure/ground relationships, visual perception, spatial concepts, technology and critical thinking skills will all be emphasized extensively.
 We will study and research major styles and movements in historical context.
 Demonstrations, slide lectures, group and individual critiques will be given throughout the course.
 This may seem like a lot to absorb - but always remember that our main emphasis will be to encourage and nourish individuality and creativity.
-Art I or Digital Art I are pre-requisites for this course.
+Art I, Digital Art I or Lifetime Art are pre-requisites for this course.